tchepulis05/FremduinoMEGA2560/README.md

 The Fremduino MEGA 2560 is a custom microcontroller board based off the Arduino Mega.
-Note: this board is not the same ssize as the genuine Arduino Mega, so most shields will not be compatible.
+Note: this board is not the same size as the genuine Arduino Mega, so most shields will not be compatible.

 Features:
 - Compatible with Arduino IDE